memoatwit/UniversalPerturbation/README.md

 # Universal Perturbation

-## Multi-View Adversarial Images with a Universal Perturbation
+## One Noise to Rule Them All: Multi-View Adversarial Attacks with Universal Perturbation

+## Abstract
-This paper proposes a novel universal perturbation method that, despite operating on 2D images, achieves a 3D-like attack capability by generating adversarial examples robust to variations in viewing angle, offering a more practical and scalable alternative to 3D adversarial attacks.
-This generalizable approach provides multi-view adversarial attacks while keeping the computational efficiency and practical aspects of single-view methods.
+This paper presents a novel universal perturbation method for generating robust multi-view adversarial examples in 3D object recognition.
+Unlike conventional attacks limited to single views, our approach operates on multiple 2D images, offering a practical and scalable solution for enhancing model scalability and robustness.
+This generalizable method bridges the gap between 2D perturbations and 3D-like attack capabilities, making it suitable for real-world applications.

+Existing adversarial attacks may become ineffective when images undergo transformations like changes in lighting, camera position, or natural deformations.
+We address this challenge by crafting a single universal noise perturbation applicable to various object views.
+Experiments on diverse rendered 3D objects demonstrate the effectiveness of our approach.
+The universal perturbation successfully identified a single adversarial noise for each given set of 3D object renders from multiple poses and viewpoints.
+Compared to single-view attacks, our universal attacks lower classification confidence across multiple viewing angles, especially at low noise levels.
+A sample implementation is made available at https://github.com/memoatwit/UniversalPerturbation.

+### Authors
+Mehmet Ergezer and Phat Duong and Christian Green and Tommy Nguyen and Abdurrahman Zeybey

-The paper is accepted to ICAIA and a preprint is submitted to arXiv.
+The paper is presented at ICAIA 2024 and a preprint is submitted to arXiv.

 ## Installation
 Pre-reqs:
 - Blender Version 4.0.2 (4.0.2 2023-12-05)
-- Python 3.10 (Required version for Blender API compatibility) <br>
+- Python 3.10 (required version for Blender API compatibility) <br>
 A sample environment  is included in our requirements and is created with:
 ```
 conda create -n up python=3.10